13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 I’ve used various lenses over the years from different manufacturers of Astrophotography.

-And this is the best lens I’ve used to date is phenomenal from corner to corner.
+It’s the best lens I’ve used to date.
+It is phenomenal from corner to corner.

 Even F 2.8 is sharp.